andrewk0506/singledate-vms/README.md

 1. copy `config.template.json` and rename it to `config.json`
 2. add your logging credentials where needed

-It is _VERY_ important only add credentials in `config.json`.
+It is _VERY_ important to only add credentials in `config.json`.
 Add it anywhere else and you are compromising people's privacy.

 ## Start an Environment